Course Code: 911921

 Apparel: Design, Textiles, and Construction by Louise Lidell and Carolee Samuels

-7. Industry-Based Certification
+7. Industry-Based Certifications

 Customer Service Certification through the National Retail Federation

-8. Dual Enrollment Credit
+8. Articulation Credit